 When the oven is ready, bake the cookies for 8 minutes or until the sides are lightly browned.
 Remove from tray and place on a cooling rack.
 Once cool enough to handle, sprinkle some icing sugar onto the cut out cookies.
 Use a sifter to get a perfect, even layer.
 Set aside the cut out cookies for now.

 Next for the raspberry jam and white chocolate.
 Raspberries and chocolate are a match made in heaven.
 Raspberries and white chocolate?
 Even better.
-But if you are not a big fan of white chocolate, no need to panic!
+But if don’t have any white chocolate, no need to panic!
 You can just omit the white chocolate from this recipe.
 When I made these cookies, I ran out of white chocolate so I ended up making the second half of these cookies without it.
 They are still super yummy and look just as cute!

 For this part, we only need the full cookies (the ones without the middle cut out) to spread 2 layers of goodness onto.
 First, spread a layer of melted white chocolate.